zhouxingyu13/zhouxingyu13.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi！I am a second year Master student at University of Electronic Science and Technology of China.
+Hi！I am currently in my first year of pursuing a doctoral degree at University of Electronic Science and Technology of China.
 My advisor is <a href='https://scholar.google.com/citations?user=-kSTt40AAAAJ&hl=zh-CN'>Shuhang Gu</a>.
 I received the B.S. degree from the Artificial Intelligence School, Xidian University in 2023.

-My research interest is low-level vision, such as image/video restoration, image enhancement and so on.
-Specifically, I'm excited about how to build more efficient models, including training and inference, in the field of low-level vision.
+My previous research interest is low-level vision, such as image/video restoration, image enhancement and so on.
+My current research interest lies in image or video generation.
+However, what remains unchanged is that I have always been excited about how to build more efficient models, including training and inference.
 In addition, I believe that this will ultimately impact the development of the AI community.

-**If you have any suggestions for cooperation in the low-level vision, please feel free to contact me.**
+**If you have any suggestions for cooperation in the low-level vision or image/video generation, please feel free to contact me.**

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 Our work "[Consistency Trajectory Matching for One-Step Generative Super-Resolution]()"(**CTMSR**) is accepted to ICCV 2025.